Dr. Nate: Tampa’s Ortho-K Specialist

 Who is an eligible candidate?
 The procedure can correct myopia (nearsightedness) with or without some astigmatism.
 It is approved for all ages and is reversible, so it can be prescribed for kids and teens as well as adults.
 Since Ortho-k changes the shape of the cornea, candidates must have healthy eyes and corneas that will respond to the treatment.

 Through a series of tests we can determine whether or not a patient will be a good candidate.
-Because not everyone is a candidate, we are offering the screening at no charge.
 This also gives patients (and parents) a chance to ask questions before deciding on the procedure.

 Call us at 813-792-0637 to ask questions and schedule a CONSULTATION to find out if you or your child is a candidate.